aromegar/SharkAttack/README.md

 ## Goal

-We need to clean the data with an array (pun intended) of techniques and store this data in a clean data-set.
+We need to clean the data with an array (pun intended) of techniques, and store this data in a clean data-set.
 Then, we will have to set three aprioristic hypothesis and confirm or discard them via data exploratory analysis.
 This conclusions should be shown graphically with the most appropiate charts.

 ## what is in this repo